masoud-zokaee/tweet-crawler/README.md

 ## Files description

-1- tweet_cursor.py : crawl twitter for tweets based on entry search query, tweets date can back to previous weeks till now
+1- tweet_cursor.py : crawl twitter for tweets based on an entry search query, tweets date can back to previous weeks till now

-2- tweet_stream.py : crawl twitter for tweets based on entry search query using stream behavior, tweets which have been published from the moment you run the code will be returned.
+2- tweet_stream.py : crawl twitter for tweets based on entry search query using stream behavior, tweets that have been published from the moment you run the code will be returned.

 3- tweet_ById.py : crawl twitter for tweets based on tweet ids. tweet id can be a list of ids stored in a .csv or .txt file.